Jajá Coelho: Kayserispor

 On 12 July 2013, Jajá Coelho reached an agreement with Süper Lig side Kayserispor for a 1+3-year loan.

 Chongqing Lifan

 In February 2015, Jajá Coelho transferred to Chinese Super League side Chongqing Lifan.

 Lokeren

-The first half season of 2015–16 Jajá Coelho spent in Belgium Jupiler Pro League club K.S.C.
-Lokeren Oost-Vlaanderen, netting 3 goals in 11 games.
+The first half season of 2015–16 Jajá Coelho spent in Belgium Jupiler Pro League club Lokeren, netting 3 goals in 11 games.

 Buriram United

 On 14 January 2017, Jajá Coelho joined Thai club Buriram United.

 Muangthong United

 Jajá Coelho joined Thai club Muangthong United on a permanent contract from Lokeren.
 He played his first official match as a substitute in the 2018 AFC Champions League play-off against Johor.